-Today we are facing a great technological revolution in which the value and availability of large volumes of data, the development of capacities to learn from them and the technologies that facilitate it are critical to the social well-being of nations.
-Chile and Latin America have the opportunity to take an important step in this line.
+Today we are facing a great technological revolution in which the value and availability of large volumes of data, the development of the capacity to learn from them and the technologies that make it all possible are critical to the social well-being of nations.
+Chile and Latin America have the opportunity to take an important step along this line.

 These actors participate in the DO through the transfer of knowledge and talent, strategic databases, instrumentation and infrastructure – such as cloud services, laboratories and high-performance computing – and also financing for innovation projects.